Anti-griddle

 The anti-griddle is a kitchen appliance that flash freezes or semi-freezes foods placed on its chilled metal top.
-The device was inspired by a similar appliance used by Grant Achatz in one of his restaurants.
+The equipment is about the size of a microwave oven.

-Chef and Top Chef guest judge Grant Achatz used a similar device in his first Chicago restaurant Alinea, which he invented with the help of culinary technologist Philip Preston.
-The device is about the size of a microwave oven.
+Chef and Top Chef guest judge Grant Achatz developed the device with Philip Preston for use in his Chicago restaurant Alinea.
 He collaborated with the company Polyscience to mass-produce the anti-griddle for use at homes and other restaurants.